Before you start

 Editing a rule

 Open a rule from the Data Rules list and click Edit.
-Changing the expression saves a new version and archives the previous one — historical results stay tied to the version that produced them.
-When you save an edit, Mangrove re-evaluates matching records within the effective period.
-To stop a rule from applying to new data, shorten its Effective to date instead of editing the expression.Archiving vs deleting
+Changing the expression saves a new version and re-evaluates matching records within the effective period.
+The new version’s results replace the rule’s existing alerts, so earlier alerts — including any you dismissed — are reset.
+To stop a rule from applying to new data, shorten its Effective to date instead of editing the expression.Stopping or deleting a rule

 | Action | Effect |